nkeertana/dh-150/Assignment 1.md

-#Keertana Namuduri
+# Keertana Namuduri

-##DH 150: User Experience Design
+## DH 150: User Experience Design

 **Helping Users Increase Meditation**

-Description about the community you want to contribute to with your UX Design: The community I want to contribute to with my UX design is the community of people that struggle to manage their mental health.
-Some of the most common struggles that people face when it comes to their mental health is handling stress, anxiety, depression and getting a good night's sleep.
+### Description about the community you want to contribute to with your UX Design:

+<small> The community I want to contribute to with my UX design is the community of people that struggle to manage their mental health.
+Some of the most common struggles that people face when it comes to their mental health is handling stress, anxiety, depression and getting a good night's sleep. </small>

 Information about the website/app I chose for this project:
 a.
 Screenshot of the web/app: